 Codeine Cold Water Extractions Mean You’re Addicted to Codeine

 How do you know that treatment has become a necessity?
 There are several ways to tell that treatment has become necessary and that codeine use has developed in substance abuse.
 One of the best ways to tell is to observe whether or not your loved one has been using the medication other than as prescribed – for example, crushing and snorting codeine in its tablet form or engaging in codeine cold water extraction (cwe).
 What is codeine cold water extraction?
-Essentially, this is one of many tampering with codeine to make it more easily abused and feel its effects more quickly.
-This is a popular method of tampering because it can usually be completed with several relatively basic household supplies.
+Essentially, this is one of many unsafe ways people tamper with codeine to misuse it.
+Because this practice is not straightforward or safe, people often research it online — a warning sign of potential substance misuse that should not be ignored.

 Cold Water Extractions Are Not a Safe Way to Use Codeine